Virginia Court Records

 VirginiaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on VirginiaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

 Virginia inmate records are formal documents containing personal and administrative information of offenders detained in detention and correctional centers (prisons and jails).
-They are created when a person is arrested by local law enforcement such as the police or sheriff’s department.
+They are created when a person is arrested by local law enforcement, such as the police or sheriff’s department.
 The agencies essentially record the arrest details such as the individual’s name, crime information, physical description, address, etc. Eventually, every contact the offender has with the state criminal justice system will be documented, including sentencing and incarceration in the state prison, and this makes up an offender’s inmate record.
-The records are compiled, stored, updated, and disseminated by the Virginia Department of Corrections (VADOC).
+The Virginia Department of Corrections (VADOC) compiles, updates, and disseminates the records.
 The department monitors and manages the operations of all state prisons through regional offices across the state.
 Their database of information is accessible to the public and searchable online.

 Are Incarceration Records Public Information in Virginia?